felgueres/clustered-ab-test/README.md

 3) _Comparative baseline_

-The baseline estimate is calculated as a function of the control (clustered) mean, but note that other models (ex. regression-based using temperature) may increase the accuracy of the estimation.
+The comparative is calculated as a function of the control (clustered) mean, but note that other models (ex. regression-based load-temperature) may increase the accuracy of estimation.
-Such variations were not explored since this dataset is very limited in demographic information due to privacy concerns.
+Such variations were not explored since this dataset is limited in demographic information due to privacy concerns.

 The following figure summarizes the mean daily user profile along with the relative price change between both groups.